-Many new goldfish owners keep complaining that their goldfish is missing from the aquarium, especially the smaller ones.
+Many new goldfish owners keep complaining that their goldfish are missing from the aquarium, especially the smaller ones.
 That brings us to one crucial question, “Do goldfish eat other fish?”
 Also, people ask, “Do goldfish eat each other?”

 Table of Contents